dsilabs/zoom/README.md

 # zoom

-The python web platform that does less.

-Zoom is a simple application platform for building dynamic web sites quickly and easily.
+Zoom is a simple web application framework for building dynamic web sites quickly and easily.

 Create an app:
 ```python